-If word recognition is on par, there are generally three reasons why good readers struggle with comprehension: (1.) vocabulary, (2.) memory and (3.) reasoning skills.
+If word recognition is on par, there are generally three reasons why good readers struggle with comprehension: (1.) vocabulary, (2.) memory, and (3.) reasoning skills.
 Since your son’s writing is great, one could possibly rule out vocabulary problems.
 That leaves memory and reasoning skills.

 I advise you to do our online assessment.
-The assessment is not comprehensive, but will give you a good idea of the strength of your son’s cognitive skills, specifically visual sequential and auditory memory, as well as his reasoning skills.
+The assessment is not comprehensive but will give you a good idea of the strength of your son’s cognitive skills, specifically visual sequential and auditory memory, as well as his reasoning skills.
 It must be noted that there are several types of memory involved in reading comprehension, and if one type is good it does not mean that all other types are.
 The second part of the online assessment is a reading test, one that is a good measure of word recognition.
-You will need to assist your son with the assessment, such as to click the ‘right’ or ‘wrong’ button when he does the reading assessment.
+You will need to assist your son with the assessment, such as clicking the ‘right’ or ‘wrong’ button when he does the reading assessment.